HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/friendlyurl_wcmviewer/wcm_config_wcmviewer_workfriendly.md

 http://host\_name:port\_number/context\_root/portal/page\_id/path\_to\_content/[!ut/p/encoded\_suffix]
 ```

-When you add a web content viewer to a portal page, the web content viewer reads the path-info parameter.
+When you add a web content viewer to a DX page, the web content viewer reads the path-info parameter.
 The viewer assembles the path to the content to be rendered by appending the path information to the path of the default content mapping defined for the current page.
 For example, you might have the following friendly URL for web content:

 ```
 http://www.example.com:10039/wps/portal/products/appliances/welcome